Homestuck126/bns-java-client/itm-bns-sample/doc/cmd_en.md

 ### Suggestion

-- We highly recommend that you build the CMD in JSON data type
+- We highly recommend that you build the CMD as a JSON data type.

 ### Text Attestation